About Andrea Tosato

 Verified Carbon Credits and Environmental Markets

 More recently, Andrea Tosato has expanded his research to explore the private law dimensions of verified carbon credits.
-He is currently a member of the drafting committee for the UNIDROIT Working Group on the Legal Nature of Verified Carbon Credits and serves as co-reporter for the Uniform Law Commission Commercial Law Framework for Voluntary Carbon Credits Committee.
-This work presents similar challenges as those previously encountered when helping to craft the private lar framework for digital assets.
+He is currently a member of the drafting committee for the UNIDROIT Working Group on the Legal Nature of Verified Carbon Credits and serves as co-reporter for the Uniform Law Commission Study Committee on Commercial Law Framework for Voluntary Carbon Credits.
+This work presents similar challenges as those previously encountered when helping to craft the private law framework for digital assets.
 The tokenization of verified carbon credits is an area of particular interest.

 Scholarship and Recognition

-His recent paper, The Private Law of Stablecoins (co-authored with Professors Kara Bruce and Christopher Odinet), was awarded the Grant Gilmore Award of the American College of Commercial Finance Lawyers in recognition of superior writing in the field of commercial finance law.
-This article provides a comprehensive analysis of how commercial law principles apply to stablecoins.
+His article The Moneyness of Stablecoins (co-authored with Professors Christopher K. Odinet and Yesha Yadav), forthcoming in the Yale Law Journal, develops an original framework for assessing the degree to which stablecoins can function as money under private law.
+His earlier paper, The Private Law of Stablecoins (co-authored with Professors Kara Bruce and Christopher Odinet), was awarded the Grant Gilmore Award of the American College of Commercial Finance Lawyers in recognition of superior writing in the field of commercial finance law.

 Andrea Tosato has also been recognized for his article Crypto in Real Estate Finance (co-authored with Professors R. Wilson Freyermuth and Christopher Odinet), which received the Shook Hardy Bacon Research Award.